SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

-PrizeRebel’s site is really easy to navigate with a great user experience.
-On top of that they have a free Google Chrome plug in extension.
+PrizeRebel’s site is really easy to navigate with great user experience.
+On top of that, they have a free Google Chrome plugin extension.
 This plugin can keep you up to date with your account earnings and available surveys.

 The site also keeps things exciting by offering daily challenges.
-These challenge give you bonus points if you meet certain earnings target.
+These challenges give you bonus points if you meet a certain earnings target.
 PrizeRebel also offers promo codes that you can enter on the site for instant bonus points.
-You'll need keep an eye out for those in the promotional emails you'll receive.
-You can also find them by following them on Facebook and Twitter.

 How to make money with PrizeRebel

-We'd recommend you focus on the the surveys offered by Toluna and Sampilicious as they tend to be highest point earners.
-Timing wise, weekday afternoons seem to have most surveys available but plenty are offered on evenings and weekends as well.
+We’d recommend you focus on the surveys offered by Toluna and Sampilicious as they tend to be the highest point earners.
+Timing-wise, weekday afternoons seem to have most surveys available but plenty is offered on evenings and weekends as well.
 Keep an eye out for the daily survey as well.

-It's no surprise that longer surveys are usually worth more points, but sometimes you luck out and get high paying shorter surveys.
+It’s no surprise that longer surveys are usually worth more points, but sometimes you luck out and get high paying shorter surveys.
 Each survey you take has an estimated length listed but the accuracy can vary.
-For example, a survey estimated at two minutes actually took over 15 minutes to complete.
+For example, a survey with an estimated time of two minutes actually took over 15 minutes to complete.

 How to earn points fast on PrizeRebel

-There are also tasks you can earn money for doing.
-Tasks can be a good alternative to surveys but some tasks, like watching videos, only pay a few pennies.
-It would take a lot of video watching to make any real money.
+There are also tasks you can earn money to complete.
+Tasks can be a good alternative to surveys but some tasks, like watching short videos, only pay a few pennies.
+It would take a lot of video-watching to make any real money.